javimp2003uma/LLMfromScratchOff/README.md

 ## Overview

 Welcome to the **Language Model from Scratch** project!
 This repository is dedicated to the development of a sophisticated language model designed for advanced text understanding and generation.
 Using PyTorch and other essential libraries, our goal is to build a robust model capable of processing and generating human-like text with high accuracy.
 This project encompasses all stages of model development, including data preprocessing, architecture design, training, evaluation, and deployment.

-Before starting the specifications, I would like to thank Sebastian Raschka for his book ‘Build a Large Language Model’, which has inspired me in this project and, together with other supporting documents and videos, has allowed me to carry it out.
+Before diving into the details, I would like to extend my gratitude to Sebastian Raschka for his inspiring book *‘Build a Large Language Model’*.
+His work, along with various supporting documents and videos, has greatly contributed to the success of this project.

 ## Features ✨